BreakingBytes/breakingbytes.github.io/content/SPACES.md

 >Always include a **Quickstart Tutorial** that is one page and has simple but
 >realistic examples!

-Include a detailed but simple user guide, a comprehensive API, and a developer guide that explains things like how to build the documentation, how the CI is set up, how the server is configured, how to deploy the software, and what conventions were used.
+Include a detailed but simple user guide, a separate, more detailed theory guide, a comprehensive API, and a developer guide that explains things like how to build the documentation, how the CI is set up, how the server is configured, how to deploy the software, and what conventions were used.
 Be detailed.
 Consider adding a cookbook of examples, a gallery, tutorials, or HOWTO sections.
 Your API should be 100% covered.

 ## Performance
 It just has to be fast enough.
 Usually there is a trade off between speed and